Nick Pratto Player Props: Royals vs. Rays

 Nick Pratto At The Plate

-- Pratto has picked up a hit in 33 of 51 games this year, with multiple hits 12 times.
+- Pratto has picked up a hit in 65.4% of his 52 games this season, with multiple hits in 23.1% of them.

-- Pratto has driven in a run in 13 games this season (25.5%), including five games with more than one RBI (9.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Pratto has driven home a run in 14 games this season (26.9%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 19 games this year (37.3%), including multiple runs in four games.
+- He has scored in 20 of 52 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.